arsh1991/Fat-Cat/Project Deliverables/User Story/UserStory.md

 _And_ will continue at its normal pace.

 # 2
-As a game player,
+_As_ a game player,
-I should be able to see my health, speed, and score changing When I touch the food objects
+_I want_ to be able to see my health, speed, and score changing
+_When_ I touch the food objects
-So that the game remains challenging.
+_So that_ the game remains challenging.

 **Scenario 1:**
 _Given_ that the Fat Cat game is running